 Departure to Moscow

 Our driver will meet you at the hotel lobby, ready to transfer to the railway station.
-Our fast train departs after breakfast and carries us to our final destination, Moscow.
+Our fast train departs after breakfast and carries us to Moscow.

 Sunday - Moscow

 Exploring Moscow.
 Red Square, St. Basil’s, Lenin Mausoleum